 asking you not to tell your parents or friends about a conversation or about the relationship

 If any of those happen, make up an excuse to get out of the conversation and tell your parents or another adult that you trust right away.
-Then use the Mute User function to keep them from contacting you and Report the user to the administrators.
+Then use the Mute User function or Block User function to keep them from contacting you and Report the user to the administrators.
 If they sent you inappropriate messages or images, or threatened you in any way, you should save copies in case you need them later.
 The BC Society of Transition Houses’ Preserving Digital Evidence Toolkit has good tips on how to do that.

 Never meet up with someone you’ve met online without telling your parents first.
 (If you’re not living with your parents, tell a friend who can come with you, or another adult you trust.)
 Make sure to arrange to meet them in a public place that you can leave easily if you need to.
 Trust your instincts: if you don’t feel comfortable for any reason, leave.